-Joint AIA-APA Colloquium Session.
-Sessions under this format consist of a group of papers concerning a common topic or theme likely to be of interest to members of both the AIA and the American Philological Association (APA).
+Joint AIA-SCS Colloquium Session.
+Sessions under this format consist of a group of papers concerning a common topic or theme likely to be of interest to members of both the AIA and the American Philological Association (SCS).
 The papers should represent a coherent and clearly focused set of presentations that combine to provide significant new insights into the session topic or theme.
-All Joint AIA-APA Colloquium Submissions must be made by the March 23, 2014 deadline.
+All Joint AIA-SCS Colloquium Submissions must be made by the March 23, 2014 deadline.

 Poster Colloquium Session.
 Sessions under this format consist of a group of posters concerning a common topic or theme similar to a regular colloquium session.
 The posters should represent a coherent and clearly focused set of presentations that combine to provide significant new insights into the session topic or theme.
 The number of posters in a poster colloquium is limited to ten.
 Poster colloquia provide an attractive venue during which participants and attendees can circulate and discuss the stated theme as well as individual posters.
 They will be held over the course of several hours in order to encourage this kind of interaction.The PAMC does not guarantee the acceptance of any particular session.
 All Poster Colloquium Submissions must be made by the March 23, 2014 deadline.